Tiny Core Linux

-Tiny Core Linux (TCL) is a minimal Linux kernel based operating system focusing on providing a base system using BusyBox and FLTK.
+Tiny Core Linux (TCL) is a minimal Linux based operating system focusing on providing a base system using BusyBox and FLTK.
 It was developed by Robert Shingledecker, who was previously the lead developer of Damn Small Linux.
 The distribution is notable for its small size (11 to 16 MB) and minimalism; additional functions are provided by extensions.
 Tiny Core Linux is free and open-source software licensed under the GNU General Public License version 2.